frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 What am I really like?
 Have I discovered those things that Our Lord has told us that lurk in the human heart (Matt.
 15:19)---envy, jealousy, anger, lust, sloth, gluttony---so that we bring these things out and we let the grace of God get in?

-These days are good days to make an act of contrition: an act of contrition for the past, for all the ways in which we may have offended God, knowingly and unknowingly, and particularly for all our acts of negligence---when we didn\'t care enough, when we were careless, when we didn\'t think.
+These days are good days to make an act of contrition: an act of contrition for the past, for all the ways in which we may have offended God, knowingly and unknowingly, and particularly for all our acts of negligence---when we didn't care enough, when we were careless, when we didn't think.

 We can tell Our Lord that we want a whole new Pentecost, just like the apostles changed completely with the coming of the Holy Spirit, so that we too may bring about a great jump in quality in our spiritual life, a more serious focusing on the goal of our Christian vocation---holiness and apostolate---and the meaning of where we find ourselves in this particular moment of history, in my marriage, in my family, in my work.

 We come to this retreat for a conversion, to turn our life inside out.

-Blessed Cardinal Newman said, "To live is to change, and to be perfect is to change often" (John Henry Newman, *Essay on the Development of Christian Doctrine*).
+Blessed \[now Saint and Doctor\] Cardinal Newman said, "To live is to change, and to be perfect is to change often" (John Henry Newman, *Essay on the Development of Christian Doctrine*).

 Our Lord said to the apostles, "Come after me, and I will make you into fishers of men" (Matt.
 4:19).

-He didn\'t say, 'You will make yourselves into fishers of men.'
+He didn't say, 'You will make yourselves into fishers of men.'
 He said, 'I will make you with my graces, with my touching here and there, with the ideas that I give you.'

 We can tell Our Lord, like St. Peter did: "You know all things.
 You know that I love you" (John 21:17).
 You know that I want to love you.
 You know that I want to change.
 I want to be better.

-It doesn\'t matter what situation we may be in, what may have happened in the past, what baggage we may be carrying.
+It doesn't matter what situation we may be in, what may have happened in the past, what baggage we may be carrying.
 This is the moment that God has given to us to make that radical change.

 You might say, 'I came to this retreat because I do a retreat every year' or 'because my friend has invited me' or 'because my spouse has forced me.'

 Or you might say, 'Actually, I came to this retreat by mistake.
 I came through the wrong gate this morning and I found myself here.'

-Whatever reason it is that has brought us here, behind all those exterior reasons, the real reason we\'re here is that God has wanted us to be here.
+Whatever reason it is that has brought us here, behind all those exterior reasons, the real reason we're here is that God has wanted us to be here.

 He may have used a friend, or a spouse, or a mistake, or a whole pile of things to bring us here.
-But if we\'re here, it's because God has something to say to us.
+But if we're here, it's because God has something to say to us.
 He wants that new conversion.

 When Our Lord invited the apostles to come after Him and to become fishers of men, that was their first conversion.
 But later on, there were further conversions, and each of the further conversions was more important.